We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 How we’re working to improve:

-A decent and safe home is our number one priority.
-We are working hard to bring waiting times for our repairs service down and customers have started to see improvements.
+A decent and safe home is our number one priority for our customers."

 How we performed against the transparency, influence and accountability standard